 If you’re not interested in reading how the solution works, and just want some AppleScript applications that you just launch to flip the proxy on/off, download them here:

 Make sure you have the proxy settings saved within System Preferences first.
 For more information, see the Readme PDF in the download.
-These AppleScripts support only Mac OS X 10.5 Leopard.
+These AppleScripts support only Mac OS X 10.5 Leopard and above.

 The Problem